MachineITSvcs/Cloudflare-DDNS-Update/README.md

 ## Contact

 For assistance with the use or operation of this utility, you may email me at contact@machineitservices.com.
-Please no spam or soliciting.
+Please no spam or solicitation.

 ## Donate